comtrya/comtrya/docs/src/commands.md

 ## Apply

 The apply command will execute and run the manifests.
 There are a few ways to do this.

-First, it to point to a directory of manifests and have comtrya execute them all.
+First, point it to a directory of manifests and have comtrya execute them all.

 ```shell
 comtrya -d ./manifests apply
 ```

-As shown, this is achieved with the `-d` option, which tells comtrya the directory that house the manifests to be executed.
+As shown, this is achieved with the `-d` option, which tells comtrya the directory that houses the manifests to be executed.

-You can also specify the specific manifest(s).
+Second, specify specific manifest(s) to be executed.

 ```shell
 comtrya apply -m one,two,three
 ```

 The `-m` option is used to tell comtrya the specific manifests to run.
-Note that the name of the manifest (i.e. one.yaml) is only the name of the manifest and does not contain any pathing information.
+Note that the name of the manifest (i.e. one.yaml) is only the name of the manifest and does not contain any path information or file extension (.yaml).
 So, `/manifests/one` is not a valid input.
 So it is expected to be located in the directory of the manifests you are specifying to run.

 Suppose you have a directory `manifests/` that contains the manifests `one.yaml` and `two.yaml`.
 You want to *only*